urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 occur on layer 2.
 The only exception to this is detaching.
 A sponsor on layer 1 may perform a layer 1 detach action on a layer 2 sponsee, and this will result in the sponsee having no sponsor on layer 1, and layer 2 as well if they were the sponsor on layer 2.
-This is necessary for logical reasons, but it also guarantees that there is no hard requirement to ever utilize layer 2.
+This is necessary to simplify the logic, but it also guarantees that there is no hard requirement to ever utilize layer 2.
 Without this exception, sponsors with sponsees that move to layer 2 would be forced to detach them as a layer 2 action if they wanted to cease sponsorship.